vonMeyennLab/AT_memory/Rscripts/TRAPseq/README.md

 ## Files

-- [DifferentialAnalysis](put link): DE analysis of TRAPseq
+- [DifferentialAnalysis]([link](https://github.com/vonMeyennLab/AT_memory/blob/main/Rscripts/TRAPseq/DifferentialAnalysis.R)): DE analysis of TRAPseq
-- [snRNAseq-TRAPseq](link): Integration of omAT or scAT samples from one cohort or of adipocytes from one tissue.
+- [TRAPseq_snRNAseq_correlation.R]([link](https://github.com/vonMeyennLab/AT_memory/blob/main/Rscripts/TRAPseq/TRAPseq_snRNAseq_correlation.R)): Perform count extraction for snRNAseq and correlation with TRAPseq counts.

 ## Workflow
-This code can be used to generate results and plots related to Fig. 3, Fig.6 and associated Extended Data.
-First, snRNAseq data are QCed, annotated, integrated and then used for differential gene expression analysis.
+This code can be used to generate results and plots in Figure 4,5 and associated data.